 I will clarify that to you with an example.
 If you want to examine what water is, what it is made of, you should not examine coffee.
 Coffee indeed consists nearly one hundred percent of water, but it contains elements that change the taste and color of water and thereby it is not one hundred percent water.
 You ought to take pure water to know what water consists of.
 In the same way, if you want to know what eternal life is, which is in you, you are not supposed to look at your practice.
 In your practice there are many elements that cloud the expression of that life.
 Therefore you should look at the Lord Jesus.

 The Lord Jesus is that new, eternal life in its full form.
 In this letter John also speaks about the practice of your life of faith, but his starting point is the perfection of eternal life as it is in itself.
 This perfection is in the Lord Jesus and also in you, because you possess Him as your life.
-John writes intensely about that, because in his day false teachers crept into the church with a false doctrine that affects the perfection of eternal life.
+John writes penetratingly about this because in his day false teachers crept into the church with a false doctrine that affects the perfection of eternal life.
 They teach that Christendom is quite a nice start, but that they have more light and a higher knowledge about God.